-In some embodiments, a mobile electronic device features thin borders at the left, right, top, and/or bottom edge of the display screen.
+- In some embodiments, a mobile electronic device features thin borders at the left, right, top, and/or bottom edge of the display screen.
 To accommodate optical sensor(s) and/or optical emitter(s) in spite of a border that is too thin (e.g., too thin for a front camera module and lens), two or more corners of the display panel have a cutout or recess, and the optical sensor(s) and/or optical emitter(s) are disposed, at least in part, in the areas of these cutouts (at the corners of the display panel).
 Optionally, the cutouts may have a convex shape for the most part, thereby maximizing the remaining screen area.

-For example, a mobile electronic device may have a front-facing camera, and may be made for maximizing the size of a wide-screen movie in relation to the outer dimensions of the mobile electronic device.
-The mobile electronic device may comprise:

-- a) an oblong display panel aligned in landscape orientation, said display panel having at least an upper cutout at an upper corner of said display panel and a lower cutout at a lower corner of said display panel, - b) a first optical component disposed, at least in part, in the area of said upper cutout and a second optical component disposed, at least in part, in the area of said lower cutout, - a computer system connected to said display panel, said first optical component, and said second optical component, said computer system being configured or programmed to display a screen content on said display panel, comprising:
+For example, the mobile electronic device may comprise: - a) a display panel with at least a first cutout at the upper-left corner and a second cutout at the upper-right corner, said display panel having an upper display panel edge, a left display panel edge, and a right display panel edge, wherein: - i) said upper display panel edge, located between said first cutout and said second cutout, is bent to the rear of said display panel, so that the outer vertical measurement of said display panel is reduced, - ii) said left display panel edge, located below said first cutout, and said right display panel edge, located below said second cutout, are bent to the rear of said display panel, so that the outer horizontal measurement of said display panel is reduced, whereby said first cutout and said second cutout prevent the upper-left corner and the upper-right corner of said display panel from getting crumpled due to the bent upper display panel edge, b) at least one front-facing camera disposed, at least in part, in the area of said first cutout or in the area of said second cutout.